stungeye/Full-Stack-Notes/docs/04-database-crud-with-active-record/database-crud-with-active-record.md

 ---

 <!--prettier-ignore-start-->
-# Database CRUD with AR
+# Database CRUD with ActiveRecord
 {: .no_toc }

 placeholder.